To the editor of THE EAGLE:

 The state has shrewdly found a way to increase revenues in a couple of ways.
 Otherwise innocent drivers who might be pulled over because a taillight is out can now get a bonus fine.
 The state has also outsourced the notification of drivers to the insurance companies.

 What irks me most is that I try to stay on top of things.
 I check my email and regular mail.
 I pay my bills on time.
 I keep up with my obligations.
 Here the state has laid a trap for me (and you).
-Why shouldn’t a state agency for which we pay through our taxes and fees inform us about our obligations in a timely manner?

 I urge you to look at your license now.